How to Apply | FAQs | Grant-writing Advice | Apply

 - In the heart of New York City’s Flatiron District, Parabolic encompasses partnership, collaboration and creative control between all disciplines offering the necessary facilities and technologies in one space for comprehensive audio post production packages.

-Elkind Lighting & Camera Grant
+elkind Lighting & Camera Grant

-- Elkind Lighting and Camera will provide lighting equipment for a small-crew, fiction or hybrid or documentary short or documentary feature.
+- elkind Lighting and Camera will provide lighting equipment, valued at $5,000, for a small-crew, fiction or hybrid or documentary short or documentary feature.
 Equipment is available from the upstate location only and is ideal for small crew productions.
 It is not suited to most fiction productions.
-(Valued at $5,000).

-- Elkind Lighting and Camera takes pride in putting together the lightest, tightest, and brightest packages around for use locally and worldwide.
+- elkind Lighting and Camera takes pride in putting together the lightest, tightest, and brightest packages around for use locally and worldwide.
 We also do red camera packages with Leica and Zeiss primes and Canon Zooms.

 Brooklyn Army Terminal Production Office Grant